Savager3435/BP3/README.md

 	  $supported-
     displays a list of the currently supported currencies

-  All of information is Price, 24 Hour Returns and 24 Hour Net Change
+  All of the information is Price, 24 Hour Returns and 24 Hour Net Change

 	  $btc -
     displays an embed of various Bitcoin information